3Fruit picking jobs—what to expect

 • Strip picking is harvesting the entire branch, tree, etc. regardless of the size or maturity.

-Now let’s review a few typical methods and common fruits and vegetables!
+Now let’s review a few typical harvesting methods and common fruits and vegetables.

-Most vegetables and some fruits like strawberries, bell peppers (or “capsicums” Down Under), cantaloupes (“rock melons”) and watermelons: You have to bend down a million times during the workday, which can be pretty exhausting, especially when it’s very hot.
+Most vegetables and some fruits like strawberries, bell peppers (“capsicums” in Australia), cantaloupes (“rock melons”) and watermelons: You have to bend down repeatedly during the workday, which can be pretty exhausting, especially when it’s very hot.

 Mandarin oranges: Competition can be fierce here again because picking this type of citrus is considered a well-paid job.
 You will have to clip or carefully twist and pull the fruit from the tree.
 Note that mandarin trees have thorns, so watch out for your hands and clothes!